Families reunite, airlines celebrate as U.S. ends COVID-19 travel bans for vaccinated visitors

 British Airways and Virgin Atlantic teamed up for a dual takeoff from Heathrow Airport in London, with both planes landing in New York around 11 a.m.

-“It is a monumental day for travelers, for the communities and businesses that rely on international visitation, and for the U.S. economy overall,” U.S. Travel Association President and CEO Roger Dow said.
+“It is a monumental day for travelers, for the communities and businesses that rely on international visitation, and for the U.S. economy overall,” said U.S. Travel Association President and CEO Roger Dow.

 Lines moved quickly Monday morning at San Diego’s border with Mexico, the busiest crossing in the United States, despite the added checks for vaccinations required to enter the country.